Amtrak and Daylight Saving Time with a Superliner sleeper can in the background.

 Final Thoughts

-While Daylight Saving Time can throw a little wrench into travel plans, Amtrak has a way to handle the situation.
-Especially if you are ready and aware of what is going on, you must ensure that whatever you use to reference time is at the correct time.
+While Daylight Saving Time can complicate travel plans, Amtrak has a solution.
+Even if you are ready and aware of what is happening, you must ensure that whatever you use to reference time is correct.
 Is there still a number you can call for time?

 If you are on the train, you may get an extra hour of sleep or try to compensate for lost time.
 If you are waiting at the station, you may wait a little longer.
 Understanding how DST impacts train schedules can help make your journey a bit more predictable.